antononcube/Python-packages/RandomMandala/docs/RandomMandala-usage-examples.md

 In the code block below we:
 - Generate 64 random mandala *plots*
 - Convert them into `PIL` images using the package function `figure_to_image`
-- Invert and binarize the images
+- Invert and binarize images
 - Plot the images in an image grid